Hiroaki-K4/ImpactX/README.md

 m_A v_{A1} + m_B v_{B1} = m_A v_{A2} + m_B v_{B2} \qquad(1)
 $$

-Likewise, the conservation of the total kenetic energey is expressed by:
+Likewise, the conservation of the total kinetic energey is expressed by:

 $$
 \frac{1}{2} m_A v_{A1}^2 + \frac{1}{2} m_B v_{B1}^2 = \frac{1}{2} m_A v_{A2}^2 + \frac{1}{2} m_A v_{B2}^2 \qquad(2)